ludwigbeuttel/podsite/readme.md

 ### short term

 ✔ podcast search
+✔ english translation / internationalization

 * better error detection & configuration
 * add comments to the code
-* english translation / internationalization
-* write an optional backend so users don't have to download the entire feed on every visit

 ### long term

 * write an optional backend for podcast management
+* write an optional backend for pagination so users don't have to download the entire feed on every visit